 |

-Our transition relation for IMP is ⇒⊆(Phrases×Memories)×Results
+Our transition relation for IMP is ⇒⊆(Phrases×Memories)×Results.

-In the case of expressions, the set Results
+In the case of expressions, the set Results will be all

-elements of the form (c,M)
+elements of the form (c,M) where c is a constant

-is a memory.
+and M is a memory.

-will be the set of memories.
+For programs, the set Results will be the set of memories.

 We can now define the